Katherine-Holland/running/README.md

     heroku open

 ### Alternative way to deploy using Heroku
-1. Commit all changes from Gitpod to Github and sync.
+1. Commit all changes with a Commit Message from Gitpod to Github and sync.
 2. Go to the deployment tab on the Heroku dashboard and click 'Deploy' (I deployed manually).
 3. Once successfully deployed, you will have the option to open the site in a new browser.